What The Crown season 4 gets right (and wrong) about Princess Diana

 Diana famously loved dancing, and it is true that in 1985 she pulled off a surprise for Charles, dancing on stage to Billy Joel's Uptown Girl at London's Royal Opera House.
 The Crown nails this one -- Diana's slinky white dress looks just like the one she wore, and the dancer she's paired with strongly resembles ballet star Wayne Sleep, her partner for the performance.
 Just as in the episode, Charles reportedly wasn't impressed and thought his wife was showing off.
 Further proof, perhaps, that ballet-loving Di had to always be on her toes with her husband.

-Discuss: Princess Diana on The Crown season 4: What the show gets right (and wrong)
+Discuss: Princess Diana in The Crown season 4: What the show gets right (and wrong)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.